 How can you tell the difference between “good debt” and “bad debt?”

 One form of potentially good debt can be student loan debt.
 A great education can lead to a more interesting job, which can increase your earnings.
-Student loan rates can be as low as 3.4%, or can range up to 6.8% (possibly higher, depending on when the loan was taken out.)
+Student loan rates can be as low as 3.4%, or can range up to 7%.
 But you may be able to deduct student loan interest payments of up to $2,500, depending on your income level, which reduces the annual cost of the loan.

 Another form of “good debt” can be a mortgage to buy a home.
 It’s good because, well, you have a home.
 That can also be a form of investment, over time, if the value of the home goes up.
 Interest rates on mortgages can be low (like 4%) and the interest payments can be tax-deductible — which, again, can make this kind of debt less expensive.

 What should you do if you have the money to pay off “good” debt?

 Well, the question becomes, “What else could you do with that money?”